mvs-develop/dev.bitshares.works/docs/intro/architectures.rst

 DNA Members
 ===================

 First, let's understand how we call DNA Blockchain Community members and groups.
-When you create a wallet and hold any BTS, you are a BTS Holder (i.e., shareholder).
-As a BTS Holder, you have a voting power to make decisions in the DNA Blockchain Community.
-BTS Holders can vote for witnesses, committee members, and workers by using your wallet.
+When you create a wallet and hold any DNA, you are a DNA Holder (i.e., shareholder).
+As a DNA Holder, you have a voting power to make decisions in the DNA Blockchain Community.
+DNA Holders can vote for witnesses, committee members, and workers by using your wallet.
 As an option, if you wish,  you can case your voting power to a "Proxy" voter.
-The Proxy vote in behalf of BTS Holders account.
+The Proxy vote in behalf of DNA Holders account.

 .. image:: ../../_static/structures/btsholders-v1.png
         :alt: DNA Architecture